 BOARD OF DIRECTORS

-Tom Aswad – President and Co-founder
+Tom Aswad – Chief Financial Officer and Co-founder

 In 1993 he was appointed to serve on the Contra Costa Alcohol and Other Drugs Advisory Board appointed by the County Board of Supervisors in which he served until 2007.
 He had served as both Chair and Vice- Chair for a combined time of almost nine years.
 Most recently in September of 2014 Tom was reappointed to that Board.

 Over the years Tom has sat on many community based committees and boards including the Little Hoover Commission in Sacramento where he was asked to address adolescent treatment.
 Tom has also testified before the Contra Costa County Grand Jury regarding adolescent treatment.
 Tom’s work in this area increased adolescent treatment funding in Contra Costa County.